Skip to content

 • When your child expresses an opinion, use this to learn more about your child’s thoughts and feelings, even if they’re different from yours.

-Repeating or rephrasing your child’s words, smiling and making eye contact tells your child you’re paying attention when you’re talking or spending time together.
+Repeating or rephrasing your child’s words, smiling and making eye contact (if they are comfortable with this) tells your child you’re paying attention when you’re talking or spending time together.
 These expressions of warmth and interest help your child feel secure and build confidence.

-• Set up some firm but fair family rules.
+Set up some firm but fair family rules.
 Rules are clear statements about how your family wants to treat its members.
 They can help your child trust that you’ll treat them fairly and consistently.
+This can also reduce anxiety as it helps children know what is expected of them.

 • Build Resilience: Encourage activities that build your child’s self-esteem and resilience, such as participating in sports, art, or hobbies.
 Doing activities that they enjoy and are good at can really help foster good mental health.